silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/08_upgrading.md

 ## DataObject field names are lowerCamelCase by default

-The 3.x release of the module embraced an anti-pattern of using UpperCamelCase field names so that they could map more seamlessly to the conventions of the ORM.
-This makes frontend code look awkward, and there's no great reason for the Silverstripe CMS graphql server to break convention, so in this major release, the lowerCamelCase approach is encouraged.
+The 3.x release of the module embraced an anti-pattern of using **UpperCamelCase** field names so that they could map to the conventions of the ORM.
+This makes frontend code look awkward, and there's no great reason for the Silverstripe CMS graphql server to break convention.
+In this major release, the **lowerCamelCase** approach is encouraged.

 ### Upgrading